poguet/TDP-ReadME/README.md

 # TDP-ReadME

 ## description
-this application allows a user to generate a read me file by nswering prompt questions.
+this application allows a user to generate a read me file by answering prompt questions.

 this challenge was difficult but I really enjoyed working with node, it has been great and this is a useful application for the future projects.